MuradMT/Google_Keep_Clone/README.md

 - Logging using Serilog.
 - Input validation using FluentValidation.
 - Error handling using custom middleware.
-- Pagination,Filtering,Sorting for retrieving data.
+- Pagination, Filtering, Sorting for retrieving data.
 - Caching frequently accessed data using Redis.

 ## Testing